Gael Stack: Work

 Gael Stack's work is unique and is sometimes misunderstood.
 She places letter-like figures onto dark backgrounds.
 She creates a relationship between the two dimensions.
-Her art is dark, yet so many people see the layers behind them.
+Her art is dark, yet many people see the layers behind them.
 She was a single mother raising two sons and the feminist movement resonated with her, influencing her "to have her art reflect her reality."
 However, critic Alison de Lima Greene emphasizes that her art is not just autobiographical, but it is also very literary, borrowing motifs from other paintings and stories.
 Stack is interested in exploring "language and its limits" and depicting moments in human life through her art.
 People confused her work for scribbles on a dark background, however, these figures represented parts of her life.
-She refuses to talk about her wok in detail and allows people to interpret and remember them differently.
+She refuses to talk about her work in detail and allows people to interpret and remember them differently.

 Her work is collected by the Beaux Art Museum, the Museum of Fine Arts, Houston, the Dallas Museum of Art, the San Antonio Museum of Art, the El Paso Museum of Art, the Blanton Museum of Art and the Museum of Contemporary Art San Diego.